 In less than one year, Grow Food Northampton moved from a small group of concerned citizens to a vibrant, community-driven non-profit organization that now owns a 121-acre community farm in the geographic heart of Northampton.

 Our Farm currently consists of

-- Crimson & Clover Farm: a CSA operation which grows fruit and vegetables sustainably for local markets
+- Crimson & Clover Farm: 215 Spring St, Florence.
+A CSA operation which grows fruit and vegetables sustainably for local markets

 Here’s a timeline of Grow Food Northampton’s history:

 The listserv “Grow Food in Northampton” is created to give Northampton local food activists a means of quick, efficient communication about issues of their concern, especially farmland preservation.